Collective Obsessions Saga

 extraordinary loves and intricate obsessions between two families

-sweeping a span of more than 150 years, all set against the
+sweeping a span of more than 165 years, most of which are set

-settle in America in the mid-1800s.
-John Larkin builds his vast
+who settle in America in the mid-1800s.
+John Larkin builds his

-business empire while daughter Molly and lighthouse keeper Colm
+vast business empire while daughter Molly and lighthouse keeper

-Sullivan establish a connection that will endure for generations.
+Colm Sullivan establish a connection that will endure for

-families struggle to free themselves from a dark legacy of secrets
+two families struggle to free themselves from a dark legacy of

-is a unique family saga set in the combined genres of mystery, the
+family saga set in the combined genres of mystery, paranormal and

 The